 - Delivery Preferences: During delivery, the main objective is to bring your baby into the world safely.
-If you have strong preferences about things like episiotomies or skin-to-skin after birth, however, this is the section to list them in.
+If you have strong preferences about things like episiotomies or skin-to-skin after birth, however, this is the section to list them.

 - Feeding Preferences: Are you hoping to try breastfeeding, or will you use formula for your baby?

-Take your birth plan to your doctor’s visits to discuss with your care provider and also put a copy in your hospital bag.
+Take your birth plan to your doctor’s visits to discuss with your care provider, and you should also put a copy in your hospital bag.

 Things don’t always go according to plan, but having your care providers know your goals can really help improve your birth experience!

 2. Decide Whether You Want a Photographer

 This refers both to your birth and for when your newborn comes home.

 Are you interested in having someone come into your home and take newborn photos?

 If so, finding a photographer needs to be on your “getting ready for baby” checklist!